fyysikkokilta/ilmomasiina/README.md

 # Ilmomasiina

-Ilmomasiina is the event registration system originally created by Athene, forked by Tietokilta and currently under heavy development for our new site.
-Once finished, it will be available for all organizations to use, along with migration tools from the Athene-made version.
+Ilmomasiina is the event registration system originally created by Athene in 2016, and forked in 2021 by Tietokilta for our new website.
+There are [numerous major upgrades](./CHANGELOG.md) from the Athene version.

+Ilmomasiina is easy to [install](docs/installation.md) in various environments and is freely available for all organizations to use.
+[Migrating](docs/migration.md) from the Athene-made version is also supported.

 The latest reviewed development version is in the `dev` branch.
+You may want to check current PRs for somewhat stable feature additions.

 **Please note that the code is currently in alpha phase and may still have bugs.**
-Major features for 2.0 are mostly done and we expect to reach beta in spring 2024.
+Major features for 2.0 are mostly done and we expect to reach a stable beta in spring 2024.

 ## Installation